Accretion disk around the rotating Damour-Solodukhin wormhole: Introduction

-QNM ringing by BHs have been well reviewed, see, e.g. Berti et al \cite{Berti:2009}.
-Cardoso, Franzin and Pani \cite{Cardoso:2016} studied the QNM ringing using a wormhole assembled by means of Visser's cut-and-paste surgery of two copies of Schwarzschild black holes (SBH) at a radius close to the horizon \cite{Visser:1995}.
+QNM ringing by BHs have been well reviewed, see, e.g. Berti \emph{et al.} \cite{Berti:2009} but ringing by WHs still remained an open question.
+A first step towards answering the question was initiated by Cardoso, Franzin and Pani \cite{Cardoso:2016}, who studied the QNM ringing using a wormhole assembled by means of Visser's cut-and-paste surgery of two copies of Schwarzschild black holes (SBH) at a radius close to the horizon \cite{Visser:1995}.
 (For future perspectives and new directions of research on ultracompact objects (UCO) including wormholes, see \cite{Cardoso:2017}.)
 The authors of \cite{Visser:1995} showed that, while the time evolution of the early QNMs accurately mimic those from SBH horizon, the differences (if any) would appear only at later times.
 This work inspired an investigation in \cite{Konoplya:2016}, where it has been shown that the massless Ellis-Bronnikov wormhole (EBWH) \cite{Ellis:1973,Bronnikov:1973}, made of the minimally coupled exotic scalar field, can also reproduce the black hole QNM spectrum in the eikonal limit (large $\ell$).
 Ringing by massive EBWH was studied in \cite{Nandi:2017}.
 These developments prompt a natural inquiry as to whether static DSWH can exhibit mimicking of SBH in other phenomenon as well.
 A recent work \cite{Nandi:2018} shows that it indeed can, e.g., it can very accurately mimic SBH strong field lensing properties for $\lambda\leq 10^{-3}$.
-However, this is only an upper bound, which obviously does not rule out values of $\lambda$ \textit{arbitrarily} close to zero.
+However, this is only an upper bound, which obviously does not rule out values of $\lambda $ \textit{arbitrarily} close to zero.
+Strong field lensing is an excellent diagnostic for studying the signatures of WHs versus BHs, see, e.g.,\cite{Izmailov:2019}.